forrestcoward/forrestcoward.github.io/git-submodules.md

 <b>Resolving Submodule Merge Conflicts</b>

 The git metadata for a submodule is stored in ```.git\modules\<submodule>```.
-Resolution of a submodule merge conflicts is essentially getting this folder in the proper state and then running ```git add <path-to-submodule>```.
+Resolution of a submodule merge conflict is essentially restoring this folder to proper state and then running ```git add <path-to-submodule>```.

-If the submodule exists on disk (scenario one above), one resolution strategy is entering the submodule directory and checking out the submodule to the correct commit id.
+If the submodule exists on disk (scenario one above), one resolution strategy is entering the submodule directory and check out the submodule to the correct commit id:

 ```
 cd <path-to-submodule>